-Hello there, Internet adventurer.
+Hello there, beer adventurer.
 If you landed on this page on purpose, then I’m glad you’re curious about what happens to your information.
-Here’s a list, that I’ll probably add to as I go along, about stuff you might want to know about when you visit CraftBru.com.
+Below is a list about privacy stuff you might want to know about when you visit CraftBru.com.

-In a nutshell: as far as it’s under my control, I will never use your information, or willingly let it be used, for anything other than CraftBru.com related stuff.
+In a nutshell: as far as it’s under our control, we will never use your information, or willingly let it be used, for anything other than CraftBru.com related stuff.

-At the time of writing this (23 Aug 2016, last updated 7 May 2017), CraftBru.com, the site, generates a few cookies.
+At the time of the last update of this policy (15 September 2017), CraftBru.com, the site, generates a few cookies.
 Essentially a cookie is a bit of information stored in your browser that most sites, this one and virtually every other, uses to do a few things.
-WordPress (my site’s content management system) creates some, Google Analytics creates at least 1, and another one is created for the newsletter pop-up.
+WordPress (our site’s content management system) creates some, Google Analytics creates at least 1, and another one is created for the newsletter pop-up.

-The WordPress Cookie(s) – as far as I know, these cookies persist only for logged in users and then only to remember if you’re logged in or not, and settings related to being logged in.
-If you didn’t log in, the cookie disappears when you leave the site.
+The WordPress Cookie(s) – as far as is known, these cookies persist only for logged in users and then only to remember if you’re logged in or not, and settings related to being logged in.
+If you didn’t log in, the cookie expires shortly after.

 The Craftbru_monthly Cookie – this cookie is used for only 1 thing and that’s to answer this question: show the pop-up or nah?
 The cookie is set to disappear after 30 days.
 When you visit CraftBru.com, the site checks to see if that cookie is there, and if it is, it doesn’t show the pop-up.
 If it isn’t, it shows the popup once, and sets the cookie for (another) 30 days.
 That way you should only see the pop-up once a month.
 There’s no human involvement here and the outcome isn’t sent anywhere, nor otherwise kept track of.

 The Google _ga Cookie – Cookies can be evil and Google proves why.
-I use Google Analytics on this website.
-It’s an app that shows me anonymised data about all my visitors like how many people visited, where they came from (Facebook, search, etc.) and specs like which browser was used, was it desktop or mobile, things like that.
-There’s nothing in there that could tell me any hint of you personally.
+We use Google Analytics on this website.
+It’s an app that records anonymised data about our site visitors, like how many people visited, where they came from (Facebook, search, etc.) and specs like which browser was used, was it desktop or mobile, etc. There’s nothing in there that could tell us any hint of you personally.

-Mind you, the Facebook Like button does pretty much the same thing, so if you’re really worried about having your online movements tracked, consider using Tor, or Opera browser, the latter of which comes with a built in VPN.
+Mind you, the Facebook Like button does something similar, so if you’re really worried about having your online movements tracked, consider using Tor, or Opera browser, the latter of which comes with a built in VPN.
 If you’re at that level of concern however, a simple cookie is probably the least of your worries.

 When you sign up to the CraftBru Monthly newsletter, you hand over your email address and at least your first name.
-You can also complete your newsletter profile, which include more details about you, like your surname and even your address.
-I promise not to visit you at home, ever (unless you lure me with beer and a braai).
-Instead I aggregate the towns and/or cities, which helps me partner with newsletter sponsors that are relevant to as many subscribers as possible.
+You can also complete your newsletter profile, which includes more details about you, like your surname and even your address.
+We promise not to visit you at home, ever (unless you invite us for beers and a braai).
+Instead, we aggregate the towns and/or cities, which helps with choosing appropriate newsletter sponsors that are relevant to as many subscribers as possible.
 No point in arranging a giveaway in De Aar when most subscribers are from Cape Town.
 No offense, De Aar.

-The newsletter’s related info is stored off-site, at the newsletter service I use.
-I will only ever use that info to send you the CraftBru Monthly, and only once a month (if that is what you subscribed to, in future, who knows, there might also be a weekly you can subscribe to).
-The system I use sends out certain additional admin confirmation emails, like when you update your info, or you unsubscribe.
+The newsletter’s related info is stored off-site, at the newsletter service we use.
+We only ever use that info to send the CraftBru Monthly, and only once a month (if that is what you subscribed to, in future, who knows, there might also be a weekly you can subscribe to).
+The system we use sends out certain additional admin confirmation emails, like when you update your info, or you unsubscribe.

-There is always a link in each email that will allow you to unsubscribe from the email list, so, heavens forbid, if you ever get bored by it, you can unsubscribe with, I think, 2 clicks (one in the email, and a button on the unsubscribe page).
+There is always a link in each email that will allow you to unsubscribe from the email list, so, heavens forbid, if you ever get bored, you can unsubscribe with 2 or so clicks.
 You can leave a reason if you want, that would be helpful, but it’s optional.

-The service also allows me to gain “rewards” in the form of credits.
+The service also allows the collection of “rewards” in the form of credits.
 At the bottom of each email you’ll see the service’s logo.
-If you click that logo, sign up yourself and maybe one day down the line decide to pay for something they offer, I will get credits that I can use for advanced features, or to pay for sending out my own emails.
-That would require some form of tracking, I guess, so be aware of that.
-The service I use (and this link would earn me those rewards if you clicked it and signed up for a paid product) is MailChimp.
+If you click that logo, sign up and maybe one day down the line decide to pay for something they offer, we will get credits to use for advanced features, or to pay for sending out our own emails.
+That would require some form of tracking, so be aware of that.
+The service we use (and this link would earn us those rewards if you clicked it and signed up for a paid product) is MailChimp.

 Competitions & Giveaways